15th Finchley

 At the end of the year, after an absence of several years, the Group revived their show with performances on the 12th and 13th December.
 The press gave the show (Back Again) a very favourable review.

-There are only three noteworthy events during 1948.
+There are only a few other noteworthy events during 1948.
 The first is that over the weekend of 1st/2nd May Rovers Butler, Jowitt and Faux took part in the District Rover Hike Competition.
 The 11th Finchley won the event but the 15th finished in a very creditable 4th place out of the 7 teams that entered.
 The hike involved covering 26 miles over 24 hours in what was apparently absolutely atrocious weather.

 The second event was the summer camp held at St Brelade’s Bay, Jersey and attended by the Troop, Rovers and some Old Boys.
 The site was considered excellent and provided opportunities for interesting forays to explore the island.